chen42/slides/pgx.md

 <b>Common CYP2C19 variants, haplotypes, star alleles, functional effects, and metabolizer status.</b>

-The patterns of individual variants define _haplotypes_, which in turn are designated using specific star alleles.
+The patterns of individual variants define <font color = "firebrick">_haplotypes_</font>, which in turn are designated using specific star alleles.

 \*1 is normal